Logan-Lin/quartz-blog/content/ai-system/exam.md

 - How do you manage persistent storage in containerized applications?
 Why is this important for AI applications with databases or model files?
 - How do you implement container networking for multi-container applications?
 - What are the security considerations when working with containers?
 How should you handle sensitive configuration in containerized applications?
-- Walk through the high-level process of containerizing an AI API server, from packaging to deployment
+- What are the key steps involved in containerizing an AI API server?
+What considerations are important when packaging AI models in containers?
 - How would you handle large AI models in containers?
 Discuss the trade-offs between bundling models in container images vs mounting them as volumes
 - What are CPU architecture considerations when deploying containers to different hardware?
 How does this affect deployment to edge devices?